anand0427/Optimizing-azureml-pipeline-Udacity-nanodegree/README.md

 Data contains marketing data.
 Dataset includes data regarding campaign of bank.
 Problem is classification to determine whether marketing campaign is successful or not.
 Column y is the label, the target.

-The accuracy hyperdrive run achieved is 0.9103 using ```{"--C": 0.7736555084975076, "--max_iter": 50}```

-## Scikit-learn Pipeline
+## Scikit-learn Pipeline HyperDrive

-### Parameter Sampling
+*   ### Parameter Sampling

     We can choose one of the two parameter sampling Random or Grid.
 I chose random parametric sampling so that not all parameters need to be used to create all models which may blow up the resources being used or the space being used.

-### Early Stopping
+* Early Stopping

     Early stopping is applied so that if the accuracy is not improved in the runs, it can stop the model and determine that the highest accuracy is the best model.
 We use the Bandit Policy for early stopping.

     SKLearn from the azure python SDK is used to create estimators for training model with different parameters.

 ## AutoML